tahira-h/stock-analysis/README.md

 Close the file.

 This data was an improvement compared to the 2018 performance.
-Showing that the stock performance decreased due to...
+Showing that the stock performance decreased due to the seconds...

 Open the file containing the VBA_Challenge_2018.
 VBA_Challenge_2018.